Ä¢¹½ÊÓÆµ

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Topeka has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Topeka has few renters and college students.
 But the biggest reason it is quieter in Topeka than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Topeka may be for you.

-Topeka is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Topeka doesn't have a public transportation system that people use for their commute.

 The per capita income in Topeka in 2022 was $33,579, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $134,316 for a family of four.